Ethereum staking: In-depth guide on rewards & commission

 Not all commissions are the same.
 We're here to give you the most comprehensive explanation on how they're done.
 Unique to the Ethereum blockchain, the commission is not as simple as a protocol setting on other blockchains.
 Protocol rewards are automatically swept to your withdrawal address every 4-5 days.
 Fee/MEV rewards are paid to the fee pool address assigned by the staking operator.
 The commission is collected based on specific implementation by the staking operator.

-Kiln - Charges 8% for retail, no smoothing pool.
-Kiln deploys a cloned contract to capture both the protocol rewards and execution rewards.
-They deduct the fees from there.
-While it is optimal to capture fees, it is not optimal for the user because the rewards and withdrawal do not go straight to your account without claiming from these contracts.
+Provider A pattern: ~8% retail commission, no smoothing pool.
+Deploys a cloned contract to capture both protocol rewards and execution rewards.
+The provider deducts fees directly from that contract.
+While it captures fees efficiently from the provider's side, it's less optimal for the user because rewards and withdrawals don't go straight to the user's account without claiming from the contract.

-P2P - Charges 5% for retail, no smoothing pool.
-P2P deploys a cloned contract to capture the execution rewards.
-Based on an offline calculation from your protocol rewards and execution rewards, it generates a merkle proof (like an airdrop) and submits to the contract.
-The user then enters the exact value they’re eligible to claim and the merkle proof in order to get their remaining portion of fee/MEV rewards.
-This is better than Kiln because it does not touch protocol rewards directly, but lacks transparency due to offline calculation.
+Provider B pattern: ~5% retail commission, no smoothing pool.
+Deploys a cloned contract to capture execution rewards.
+Based on an offline calculation from protocol and execution rewards, the provider generates a merkle proof (similar to an airdrop) and submits it to the contract.
+The user enters the exact value they're eligible to claim and the merkle proof to get their remaining portion of fee/MEV rewards.
+This avoids touching protocol rewards directly but lacks transparency due to the offline calculation step.

-To calculate the blended commission on both protocol and execution rewards, we collect the pool’s protocol reward rate and the fee reward rate over the past 30 days.
+To calculate the blended commission on both protocol and execution rewards, we collect the pool's protocol reward rate and the fee reward rate over a rolling window.
+Our public Dune dashboard shows this in real time.

 We built a Dune Analytic dashboard to help you understand the blended commission in real-time.